Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Weight: 6-11 g

-Similar species
+Similar

-SUBSECTIONS: Classification Distribution Sightings Photos Breeding Nest Eggs Behaviour Food
+Description Classification Distribution Sightings Photos Breeding Nest Eggs Behaviour Food Call/s

 Taxonomy, classification

-See Variegated Fairywren at Wikipedia .
+See Variegated Fairy-wren at Wikipedia .

 Range, habitat, finding this species

-Click here to display information on habitat, range and finding this species
+Click here for information on habitat and range

 Sightings

-Click here to display more sighting information
+Click here for sighting information

 Photos